 When I began this project, I was long given up on the ATMega and ATTtiny micro, with some exceptions, as they are not really justified in a hobby environment.
 Therefore, I have initially intended to make my nodes using an ATXMEGA32E5, which I believe is an ideal device for sensor nodes, due to the various and low power peripherals.
-However, it soon turned out that for some devices I would need more flash, but the family stops at 32K and a package change is required for more.
+However, it soon turned out that for some devices I would need more flash, but the family stops at 32K and a package change is required for more memory.
 So I dropped it in favour of the new SAMD21, ARM cortex M0, which comes with more flexible package and flash options.
 This device burns a little bit more in sleep, but still tolerable.
-And a 128K flash and 16K RAM version costs slightly more than the lousy old atmega328 with tons of extra features (way better ADC, DAC, more PWM, more timers, more I/O, more flash, more RAM, faster core, lower uA/MHz, RTC, more SPI, mor UART, more I2C….i’ll stop here).
+And a 128K flash and 16K RAM version costs on par with the lousy old atmega328 with tons of extra features (way better ADC, DAC, more PWM, more timers, more I/O, more flash, more RAM, faster core, lower uA/MHz, RTC, more SPI, mor UART, more I2C….i’ll stop here).

 Therefore, welcome the “core 1” SAMD21 node and IOT board.

 The top and bottom headers contain all the pins of the microcontroller, including power.
 The left side has an easy breakable micro USB and room for the antenna.
 On the right there is the “basics” header which contains power plus 7 other carefully chosen pins.
 For most nodes, the right header will cover all the connection needs.
-An antiparallel red-green led can use 2 pins and no series resistor, while being able to display 3 colors.
+An anti-parallel red-green led can use 2 pins and no series resistor, while being able to display 3 colors.
 As mentioned in the lessons learned, there is a linear regulator, for the projects that need a regulated 3.3V supply.

 And the back featuring the RFM69 radio: